JaseungKu/Klayout-JK/README.md

 Third, select "MakeMeanderCPW" cell from 'cell' pull-down list.
 Fourth, click on "PCell" tab to enter parameters.

-4. CreatFluxTrap
+4. CreateFluxTrap
 Flux trap holes are created in the selected cell.
 First, select a cell instance where you want to create flux trap holes.
 Second, run the CreateFluxTrap macro: Macros-> Create Flux Trap